rsignell/recipes/chana_saag.md

 (If using pre-soaked chickpeas cook for 25 mins)
 (you can also add 2lb chicken thighs and cook for 10 min) Quick release the pressure.
 Open IP lid and set on Saute mode.
 Add garam masala and dry mango powder.
 Add Spinach.
-Mix everything together and cook for 2-3 mins.
-Serve hot with Rice or Naan
+Mix everything together and cook for 2-3 mins on Saute mode Serve hot with Rice or Naan